data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 longitudinal_data <- dataedu::child_counts
 ```

-### Filter for the Desired Disabilities and Age Groups
+### Filter for the desired disabilities and age groups

 We want to explore gender related variables, but our dataset has additional
 aggregate data for other subgroups.
 For example, we can use `count()` to explore